1476523/GUI-PalDefender-up/README.md

 > [!WARNING]
 >
+> This tool no longer supports GUI 2.0.
+>
 > Although this update program has undergone basic operational testing,
 >
 > But unexpected situations may arise.